AdaCore/gnatstudio/docs/users_guide/compilation.rst

 Cross-reference files generation does not output anything in the :guilabel:`Messages` view so as not to be confused with the output of the regular build process.
-If needed, you can see the output of the cross-ref generation command with the :menuselection:`Tools --> Consoles --> Auxiliary Builds` menu.
+If needed, you can see the output of the cross-ref generation command with the :menuselection:`View --> Auxiliary Builds` menu.

 Interaction with the remote mode